Talking about Pinterest and sharing my strategies is one of my favorite things to do.

 To show you that there is hope for you too.

-To prove to you that it is possible to get better at creating pins and that you don’t need to have graphic design experience to create good ones.
+To prove to you that it is possible to get better at creating pins and that you don’t need to have the graphic design experience to create good ones.

 My pin designing skills are far from perfect but they do bring me 30,000+ blog views a month from Pinterest so I think I’m doing a good job.